yongqian10/CADVision/README.md

 # CADVision

-psuh to this branch first, merge only all members agree.
+psuh to this branch first, merge only when all members agree.